sts10/radiation/README.md

 ### Upgrading to v 0.3.X

 v 0.3.0 is another big update in that it changes the way user settings are saved.
 Basically now user settings are kept outside of the `~/radiation` directory, so future updates won't overwrite your user settings.

-However to upgrade from v 0.2.X to v 0.3.X, I recommend doing a complete re-install: to do this run `rm -rf ~/radiation`.
-Now follow the NEW installation instructions below.
+If you are upgrading from v 0.2.X or lower to v 0.3.X, I strongly recommend doing a complete re-install.
+When you re-install Radiation you won't lose your current posts or your radiation template!

-### SPECIAL NOTE ON V 0.2.X

-If you're upgrading Radiation from version 0.1.2 or lower I would recommend installing v 0.2.0 or above from scratch. v 0.2.0 and above handles user settings much more cleanly and offers basic time zone support, however these changes are substantial enough that I recommend you start from scratch.

-This doesn't mean you'll lose your current posts or your radiation template!
 Remember `/radiation_posts` and `/radiation_templates` both sit outside the `/radiation` directory where the application lives.

-To do this and upgrade to the current version of Radiation, run `rm -rf ~/radiation`.
+To re-install Radiation, run `rm -rf ~/radiation`.
 Now follow the NEW installation instructions below.

-# Getting Started
+# Getting Started With Radiation

 ### Installation